 After your roof has been replaced and your property has been cleaned up, your contractor will double-check the finished product.
 They’ll get on your roof, take a look around, and make sure the quality of the roof matches the high standards you expect when investing in a roof replacement.

 They’ll double-check the areas that are known to leak frequently (around penetrations, skylights, chimneys, etc.) and make sure they’re properly protected.
 No matter the contractor you hire, they should always inspect their workmanship to ensure your roof was properly installed and all local codes have been followed.

 Now that you know the process to replace your roof, you’re probably wondering how long it’ll take.
 That answer varies from roof to roof.
 Factors like the weather and roof accessibility go into how long it’ll take to replace your roof.
 But remember you can’t put speed over quality.

 To ensure you get a high-quality roof replacement, you need to hire a great roofing contractor.
 Because we want to help you find a great one in your area, we're going to give you our checklist of questions to ask a roofing contractor.

 Your free checklist gives you the questions every homeowner needs to ask and the right answers to get back when meeting with potential roofing contractors.
 Don't get taken advantage of, get your checklist now.

 The team at Bill Ragan Roofing has been offering high-quality roofing services to the residents of Nashville since 1990.
 We know what it takes to give you a roof replacement that’ll make your home the best-looking one on the street.
 We even provide you with a lifetime warranty to back up our workmanship.

-If you're local to Nashville, don't hesitate to contact us to start the journey of replacing your roof today.
+If you're local to Nashville, don't hesitate to Request a Quote to start the journey of replacing your roof today.